zacanger/trash/graphics/art/color-wander/README.md

 like this: `r 500 node .`

-in maps/ currently there's a wallpaper made from loona's (the kpop group) logo, and some example results in output/
+in maps/ currently there's an example input, and some example results in output/